ngi-nix/libresoc-soc/README.md

 # About

 The main SOC portion of Libre-SOC.
-A quad-core open source SOC with a 3D GPU, VPU, and using Libre-licensed design cells.
+A quad-core Libre-licensed SoC woth a hybrid 3D GPU-VPU-CPU, and using Libre-licensed design cells.

 Libre-SOC is Libre down to the VLSI Cells, thanks to Chips4Makers FlexLib and Sorbonne University lip6.fr